William George Murray: Later postings

 Murray was transferred to the Roper River in 1938 and then to Brock's Creek in the same year.
 In 1940, at the age of 56, he was transferred to Darwin, where he remained a constable in the police force until 1945.
 In this year his title of Protector of Aborigines was terminated and he left the Northern Territory to retire to Adelaide in the state of South Australia.

 Family and later life

 William George Murray married Edith Esme Bligh in Melbourne in 1931.
 They had one son together, whom they named Eric.
 Murray's young family moved with him to Arltunga and remained with him during his later postings in the Northern Territory.
 When he retired to Adelaide, Murray worked as a caretaker at the Malvern Methodist Church in the Adelaide suburb of St Peters.
 This church was burnt down by an arsonist soon after Murray took up the caretaker position.
 He and his wife lived in a cottage nearby on Harrow Road.

 Death and legacy

 William George Murray died on 2 December 1975 at the age of 91.
-He is buried at the Centennial Park Cemetery in the Adelaide suburb of Pasadena and his grave is marked with an honourable ANZAC veteran's plaque.
 Murray is remembered as the main perpetrator of probably the worst mass killing in Australia since the Federation of Australia.